The temple was everything. No one dared to speak a word against the temple. And only a handful of appointed people could enter it.

 It’s time for Christians to stop saying the church is not a building and actually start living that way.
 Physical locations aren’t sacred.
 When you arrive at work, you are a temple for the Holy Spirit (1 Cor.
 6:19-20).
 Treat your employees like Christ.
 Handle conflict with your peers like Christ.
 When you travel to the ball field, you’re a temple for the Holy Spirit.
 Treat the umpires, coaches and fans with the love of Christ.

 You’re a mobile temple.
 Allow God’s power to work in you, regardless of where you go.

-7) You think Christian maturity is more about how much you know than what you do.
+7) A counterfeit Christian thinks Christian maturity is more about how much people know than what they do.

 Now, catch this.

 Jesus didn’t get out a chalkboard and summarize his teachings.
 He didn’t quiz his disciples.
 He didn’t say anything.
 Instead, he humbled himself.
 In this moment, you see the summation of Jesus’ ministry.
 Every sermon.
 Every healing.
 Every conversation.
 Everything is summed up with this … wash one another’s feet.
 Become a servant.

 If you want to point the world to Jesus, stop talking about your theology.
 Stop telling the world how much you know.
 Get on your knees and start serving.

 There’s a trendy message, even in Christian circles, that challenges people to “Rise up!”
 If you’re a follower of Jesus, that’s a faulty message.
 Christianity isn’t about rising up.
 It’s about falling down.
 In God’s kingdom, the more power you have, the more feet you wash.